armaanhammer/lock-challenge/design_log/Step_5.md

 1. In [/src/Step_5/ directory](../src/Step_5) run ``.
 Build environment will be set up in [/src/Step_5/build/ directory](../src/Step_5/build/)
 1. Enure that the bool value for `TEST_ALL` inside of main.cpp is set to `true`.
 1. In [/src/Step_5/build/ directory](../src/Step_5/build/) run `make`.
-Executable will build as *dispatcher*.
+Executable will build as `dispatcher`.
 1. To run executable, run `./dispatcher`.
-1. If the final command (exit_command) on line is not commented out, execution will terminate.
+1. If the final command (exit_command) on line is not commented out, the exit_command will succeed, terminating execution.
 If it is commented out, execution will fall through to a user prompt.
 You may enter JSON for parsing.

 Files